 When it comes to drugs, withdrawal symptoms are much worse than what you’d experience from quitting caffeine.
 Drugs change the way your brain functions as a result of an excess of dopamine.
 The receptors in your brain no longer get the flood of dopamine that they’re used to, which can cause a wide range of symptoms.
 Depending on your drug of choice, the symptoms can be very different.

 Drug Withdrawal from Stimulants

 Stimulant withdrawal is unique because it doesn’t cause physical symptoms.
-Most of the withdrawal symptoms from drugs like prescription amphetamines, meth and cocaine are psychological.
+Most of the withdrawal symptoms from drugs like prescription amphetamines, meth, and cocaine are psychological.
 The downside to this is that there aren’t many medications that minimize these symptoms.
-When you begin the detox process, medications can help reduce a few of the symptoms though, including:
+When you begin the medical detox process, medications can help reduce a few of the symptoms, though, including:

 - High blood pressure

 Depressants include substances like alcohol, prescription opiates, benzodiazepines, and heroin.
 Withdrawal from these types of drugs has similar psychological symptoms to stimulants, but with physical symptoms.
 Luckily, medications can help decrease many of these uncomfortable symptoms by tricking the brain.
 Some of the most common depressant withdrawal symptoms include: